-Sprint and SoftBank announce revised deal terms, Dish given deadline to make best and final offerAlex Wagner - Deputy Managing Editor, News Desk
+Sprint and SoftBank announce revised deal terms, Dish given deadline to make best and final offerAlex Wagner - Editorial Director of News and Content

 There's a bit of late night deal news this evening, as Sprint has announced that it and SoftBank have reworked their agreement a bit.
 Under the new terms, SoftBank will give Sprint's stockholders an extra $4.5 billion in cash at closing, bringing that total up to $16.64 billion In order to get that extra $4.5 billion to the shareholders, $3 billion will be removed from SoftBank's original $4.9 billion investment in New Sprint, with another $1.5 billion coming in incremental capital from SoftBank, bringing SoftBank's total investment to $21.6 billion.